tibetiroka/ESManager/README.md

 - The convenient instance creation panel on the main page
   - There are simply too many options for me to fit them all in there.
 A simplified version might be added later.
 You get an instance creation wizard instead.
 - Downloading build artifacts from pull requests
-  - MCO has his own server fir querying the pr artifacts securely.
+  - MCO has his own server for querying the pr artifacts securely.
 I'm working on a solution, but in the meantime, this application builds pull requests from source.

 ## Installation
 - ### Linux